roydejong/BeatSaberServerBrowser/README.md

 You can also install the mod manually by following the instructions below.

-If you need help, you can ask in the [Beat Saber Modding Group](https://discord.com/invite/beatsabermods) Discord (#pc-help).
+If you need help, you can ask in the [Beat Saber Modding Group](https://discord.com/invite/beatsabermods) Discord (#pc-help) or [BeatTogether Discord](https://discord.com/invite/gezGrFG4tz) (#help).

 ### Requirements

-- Beat Saber 1.22+ on PC (Steam or Oculus)
+- Beat Saber 1.29+ on PC (Steam or Oculus)
 - With the latest version of the following mods:
   - Core mods (BSIPA and SongCore)
   - SiraUtil
   - BeatSaberMarkupLanguage
   - MultiplayerCore

+ℹ️ **Compatibility note:** Check the GitHub releases for up-to-date information on Beat Saber compatibility and older supported versions.
+The mod usually doesn't require updates after a new game version drops.

 ### Download
 You can download the latest release directly from GitHub: